zumbalogy/fortran_interop/README.md

 remember to compile the fortran before running.
+The directory name that contains the Fortran code must also be the same name as the target platform.

 ./compile_fortran.sh; lein run

 some useful links